mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 objects must be brought back to life so that they can still be accessed after the GC.

 The `Scanning::process_weak_refs` has an parameter `tracer_context: impl ObjectTracerContext<VM>`.
-This parameter provides the necessary mechanism to retain (i.e. "resurrect") objects and make them (and their descendants) live through the current GC.
+This parameter provides the necessary mechanism to resurrect objects and make them (and their descendants) live through the current GC.
 The typical use pattern is:

 ```rust
 impl<VM: VMBinding> Scanning<VM> for VMScanning {